Ten things to do in Belize

 Over the years, cave tubing at Nohoch Che’en Caves (sometimes known as Jaguar Paw) has become extremely popular, especially on hot days.
 Float down the Cave’s Branch River on inner tubes through underground caves once used by the Maya.
 You can also zip-line and ride ATVs though the rainforest in this area, located about 40 miles (64km) from Belize City.

-Fly to Belize City or Belmopan and take a tour from there.
-There are scheduled tours and available from Tropic Air.
-Visit our tour page for more information.
+Fly to Belize City or or book a chartered flight Belmopan and take a tour from there.

 No matter where you stay on the Belizean coast, there is great fishing.
 The flats offer one of the best chances in the world to complete a grand slam (Tarpon, Permit and Bonefish in one day).
 The rivers teem with Snook, Snapper and Tarpon while offshore, Sailfish and other species abound.
 It is also a great place for kids to learn to fish, as hotel piers and reef proximity provide great opportunities for them to practice catching snapper, grunt and barracuda.